 3. A Baby Onesie or T-Shirt or a Suitical

 The ultimate goal of using an e collar is to make it impossible for the cat to reach a specific area.
-The e collar prevents the cat to reach that area and pretty much its entire body because it brings a physical barrier between the cat’s mouth and its skin, because it makes it impossible for it to see the area, and because it prevents the cat from moving its head enough to bite.
+The e collar prevents the cat from reaching that area and pretty much its entire body because it brings a physical barrier between the cat’s mouth and its skin, because it makes it impossible for it to see the area, and because it prevents the cat from moving its head enough to bite.
 A viable alternative to this is to make the forbidden area unavailable to the cat.

 If your cat is not supposed to reach a wound, make sure to cover it up with a proper bandage.
 Then, you can put on a T-shirt or a baby onesie on your cat to prevent it from taking the bandage off.
 If the forbidden area is located on the front legs or on its back, then a T-shirt will be enough, but if the area is on its hind legs, you need a onesie to cover everything up.